What is DSA?

 This is a sum of money that is given to aid students who have recognised disabilities sufficient for them to need extra tuition or equipment in order to help level the playing field with students who are able to learn without additional impediments.
-It is available via medical advice to all sorts of physical disabilities but crucially it is available for students diagnosed as having specific learning difficulties (SpLD's)/Dyslexia by either a Chartered Educational Psychologist or by a Specialist Assessor who has APC status (Assessment Practicing Certificate).
+It is available via medical advice to all sorts of physical disabilities but crucially it is available for students diagnosed as having specific learning difficulties (SpLD's)/Dyslexia by either a Specialist Assessor who has APC status (Assessment Practicing Certificate) or by a Chartered Educational Psychologist.

 Universities vary in the way that they provide assessment.
 Some will make a preliminary assessment of the student and then refer them to the in house consultant Specialist Assessor/EP.
 Others will give the student a preliminary assessment and then provide the student with a letter authorising assessment up to a certain fee level.
 The student then has to select an assessor from the list and then make their own arrangements.
 Increasingly universities expect their students to pay part of the fee or the whole fee themselves, this may seem expensive but the report received can unlock substantial levels of support and vital access arrangements, so an EP assessment and report is a wise investment.